-Let's stay with stocks even more broadly, perhaps reasons 2021 & 2022 were rough for equities.
-One was many investment banks already in late 2021 were predicting fewer profits for 2022.
-Earnings targets for big S&P500 firms were for 'lower-highs & lower-lows'.
-Take a newish S&P500 name, Tesla: it had huge market cap, among S&P's biggest as it entered the 500 (funny enough, maybe late on hesitancy over reputational risk).
-It set a tone when its head aptly expressed concerns over supply chains risks for the whole of coming 2022 year.

-A high-end estimate for S&P in 2022 foresaw only a gain of +9.1%.
-Other forecasts were flat, or negative like S&P ending 2022 down -7.7%.
-Average predictions at 9 institutions, saw a puny +2.8% return for all 2022.
-Causes for dismal pessimism importantly weren't transitory either; instead, they saw persisting headwinds that could be sticky all that next 2022 year.

-Partly, because valuations began 2022 so high.
-A late 2021 S&P500 price/earnings (PE) ratio of 27.2, maybe meant likelihood of falls, a plummet - vs. gains.
-Such a high 27 PE, hadn't been seen since the tech bubble, and we know how that one had ended.
-To expect that future earnings could justify such a very rich PE of 27, was maybe a fool's errand.
+Staying with reasons 2021-2023 were rough in equities, one was investment banks already 2021 predicted sparse profits for 2022.
+Earnings targets at S&P500 firms were for 'lower-highs & lower-lows'.
+Take newish S&P500 name, Tesla: had a huge market cap, among S&P's biggest as it entered that 500 (funny enough, late on hesitancy over reputational risk).
+It set a tone as its head aptly expressed concerns for supply chains risks for the whole of coming 2022 year.
+A high-end estimate for all S&P in 2022 saw only gain of +9.1%.
+Other forecasts were flat, or negative like the S&P ends 2022 down -7.7%.
+Average predictions at 9 institutions saw puny +2.8% return for 2022.
+Causes for pessimism weren't transitory; saw headwinds as sticky.
+As valuations began 2022 high, late 2021 S&P500 price/earnings (PE) 27, maybe meant likelihood of falls.
+High 27 PE hadn't been seen since the tech bubble, and we know how that one had ended.
+To expect earnings to justify as rich PE as 27, was maybe a fool's errand.

 Back in 2019, there'd been sound reasons for optimism on earnings & growth in 2020.
 S&P500 profits then had just hit a record.
 Government stimulus was about to flow due to Covid.
 Profits just jumped +25% to new records.
-Still, operating margins hit a plateau.
-By late 2021, there wasn't such great room for big rates of growth like was seen a couple of years earlier.

-Pessimism about 2022 was backed by metrics, like a cyclically-adjusted price earnings (CAPE) of 40.
-CAPE since 1877 had only hit 40 once-before - in a dot.com frenzy, and again we recall how that had ended.
-When S&P dropped a total -40% over 3-years in the dot.com decline, it would then take another 13 years, until that S&P again reached its prior levels.
+Still, operating margins hit plateau.
+Late 2021, there wasn't room for big rates of growth like years earlier.
+Pessimism was backed by metrics, like a cyclically-adjusted price earnings (CAPE) of 40.
+CAPE since 1877 had only hit 40 once-before - in a dot.com frenzy, and again we recall how it ended.
+When S&P dropped -40% in 3-years in dot.com decline, it took another 13 years until that S&P again reached its prior levels.

-Another headwind at start of 2022 had been rising interest rates that can kill equity themes.
-Not long-ago, investors had got near Zero % from bonds.
-Thus, demand grew for higher-risk themes, better-returns (at times) in volatile themes like here.
-But, if lower-risk alternatives could soon boast respectable rates - then Treasuries, corporate/government bonds may see a flood of capital looking for smart place to call home.
-Real rates 2014-2018 meant inflation-adjusted 10-year Treasuries yield expected just +1.0%.
-In Covid crisis fell to eyebrow-raising negative -1%.
-As PEs shot up, from more common 21 - to a very high 27, CAPE went from a normal 20s - to a (yikes!)
-40. On rate hikes, a return to mean could be bearish for stocks.
-Especially during a quantitative tightening.
-All had been fundamental points in 2022.
+A big headwind start of 2022 was rising interest rates that kill equity themes.
+Not long-ago, investors got nearly Zero % from bonds.
+So demand grew for high-risk themes; better-returns (at times) in volatile themes.
+But, if low-risk alternatives could soon boast respectable rates - then Treasuries, bonds etc might see a new flood of capital looking for smart place to call home.
+Real rates 2014-18 had meant inflation-adjusted 10-year Treasuries yield expected just +1.0%.
+In Covid, fell to eyebrow-raising negative -1%.
+As PEs shot up from a more common 21 - to a high 27, CAPE went from normal 20s - to (yikes!)
+40. On rate hikes, return to mean can be bearish for stocks.
+Especially in quantitative tightening.
+All fundamental points in 2022.